 In addition to what people tell you, put together as much physical documentation as possible from online or printed sources such as those mentioned previously in this article.
 These include printouts, copies or photocopies of entries in publications or online that mention the art, certificates or statements of authenticity, and whenever possible, signed statements from the artist and/or gallery detailing what they've told you.
-It's kind of like art is the picture; the documentation is the caption or the frame.
+It's kind of like art is the visual component; the documentation is the rest of the story.

 At all times, keep truth separated from fiction.
 Gossip, third-party suppositions and hearsay do not qualify as provenance.
-Make sure that everything you're told actually happened.
-When a story cannot be conclusively proven with concrete tangible evidence, don't take it seriously.
+Make sure everything you're told actually happened.
+When a story cannot be conclusively proven or verified with concrete tangible evidence, don't take it seriously.

 Is the asking price fair?

-Regardless of what an artist or gallery owner tells you when you ask about a price-- like for instance that every work of art is unique or that the price is exactly what it's worth-- that kind of logic doesn't wash with anyone who's been around collecting or the art business for any length of time.
-Art is like real estate in that an individual piece may indeed be unique, but plenty of other pieces are similar or comparable to it.
-Those comparables-- like similar houses in the same neighborhood, so to speak-- are what you look at when evaluating the price of the art that you're thinking about buying.
-As for the asking price being what the art is worth, that's not necessarily true either.
-The asking price might be fair, it might be a bargain or it might be excessive, and it's up to you to figure that difference out.
+Regardless of what an artist or gallery owner tells you when you ask about a price-- like for instance that every work of art is unique or that the price is exactly what it's worth (whatever that means)-- that kind of logic doesn't wash with anyone who's been around collecting or the art business for any length of time.
+Art is like real estate in that an individual piece may indeed be unique, but plenty of other pieces are similar or comparable to it, either by the same or similar artists.
+Those comparables-- like similar houses in the same neighborhood, so to speak-- are what you look at when evaluating the price of the art you're thinking about buying.
+As for being told an asking price is "what the art is worth," that's not necessarily true either.
+The asking price might be fair, it might be a bargain or it might be ridiculously high, and it's up to you to figure out which it is.

-Contrary to what many people believe (or to what some artists and gallery owners might like you to believe), art prices are not mysteriously pulled out of thin air or divined by some incomprehensible sixth sense that only artists and art dealers possess.
-Once you learn the basics, evaluating the price of most works of art becomes no more complicated than measuring out a cup of flour.
-All you have to do is a little comparing and contrasting between the art you're thinking about buying and records of public and private sales of similar works of art that have already sold.
+Contrary to what many people believe (or what some artists or gallery owners might want you to believe), art prices are not mysteriously pulled out of thin air or divined by some incomprehensible sixth sense that only artists and art dealers possess.
+Once you learn the basics, evaluating the price of most works of art becomes no more complicated than pricing milk in a grocery store.
+All you have to do is a little comparing and contrasting between the art you're thinking about buying and records of public and private sales of similar works of art that have already been sold.

-Of course, in order to do that, you must first realize that such records exist; many people have no idea that they can actually research art prices from previous sales records.
-Not only do such price records exist, but they exist by the millions, are available in huge online databases (that generally charge for access) and often on gallery, artist and secondary (resale) market websites as well.
+Of course, in order to do that, you must first be aware that such records exist; many people have no idea they can actually research art prices by locating previous sales records.
+Not only do such price records exist, but they exist by the millions, in many cases go back several decades or more, are available in huge online databases (that generally charge for access) and often on gallery, artist and secondary (resale) art market websites as well.
 At auction alone, well over 300,000 new sales results per year are added to the major databases.

 Checking auction records is easy; anybody can do it.
 All you have to do is look up the artist's name in online art price databases (most of which are only available by subscription) to see whether any of his or her art has sold.
-A number of sites show basic information about what's sold, but you have to pay to see the actual selling prices.
+Some databases are free, most major auction houses now allow you to search and access past sales results at no charge, some of the pay sites show basic information about what's sold, but you have to pay to see the actual selling prices and listing details.
 Each sales record you find tells you information like what type of art sold (painting, sculpture, etc.), it's size, title, when and where it sold, and how much it sold for.

-When an artist has auction records, that indicates that the artist has achieved a certain level of recognition and respect within the art community and generally speaks well for that artist's market and indicate that the art has in a sense "ascended" to the level of currency.
+When an artist has auction records, that indicates the artist has achieved a certain level of recognition and respect within the art community, generally speaks well for the artist's overall market, and indicates that the art has in a sense "ascended" to the level of currency.
 Instead of collectors asking "Who's that?" when they see the artist's art, they say "I know who she is.
 Her art auctions for X amount of dollars, and I'd pay this much to own a piece of her art."